Skip to content

 Canvases

 For selecting multiple Canvases.
-Sharing the same name with a campaign will result in a radio button within the Variables tab that allows you to select either Canvas or campaign.
+Sharing the same name with a campaign will result in a radio button within the Variables tab for selecting either Canvas or campaign.

 • Replacement value: Canvases BSON IDs